Connor Wong Player Props: Red Sox vs. Orioles

 Connor Wong At The Plate

-- Wong has gotten a hit in seven of 18 games this season (38.9%), with multiple hits twice.
+- In seven of 19 games this season (36.8%), Wong has reached via hit, and that includes multiple hits twice.

-- In 16.7% of his games this season, Wong has picked up at least one RBI.
-In three of those games (16.7%) he recorded more than one RBI.
+- Wong has picked up an RBI in 15.8% of his games this season, with more than one RBI in 15.8% of his games.

-- He has scored in six games this year (33.3%), but has had no multi-run games.
+- He has scored in seven games this year (36.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.